A Growing and Costly Issue

 - Extension educators also work to increase awareness of the importance of cervical and breast cancer screenings for early detection, and they connect women in underserved areas with health clinics to obtain those screenings.

 - Through Healthy South Texas, the pilot program of Healthy Texas, AgriLife Extension and the Texas A&M Health Science Center are working to reduce the highest impact diseases and their consequences throughout a 27-county region in South Texas.
 The goal is to focus on prevention by engaging families and communities, promoting healthy behaviors, encouraging preventive care, and improving disease outcomes.

 - The economic impact of eight AgriLife Extension health and wellness programs was measured in terms of lifetime health care cost savings, avoidance of lost wages, and nutrition-related food cost savings.

-- These programs delivered 18,200 educational events in 2017, resulting in 1.9 million adult educational and other contacts, with economic benefits estimated at $265 million.
+- These programs delivered 28,700 educational events in 2018, resulting in 2.3 million adult educational and other contacts, with lifetime economic benefits estimated at $231.3 million.

-- 92,560 youth participated in health education programs, and another 38,154 participated in safety education programs through the Texas 4-H Youth Development Program.
+- 24,800 youth participated in health education and personal safety programs, and another 121,300 participated in food and nutrition programs through the Texas 4-H Youth Development Program.

 - Diabetes education programs achieved more than 109,000 educational and other contacts, with economic benefits estimated at $16.6 million.